19hours/sg-statutes/Acts/Estate Duty Act.md

 the surviving partner or partners or the manager, agent, attorney or other person or persons having for the time being the management of the business shall notify the Commissioner of the nature and extent of the interest of the deceased therein.

-(2) Every person who fails without reasonable excuse to comply with this section shall be liable to pay to the Government such penalty not exceeding $1,000 as the Commissioner or, in case of dispute or neglect to pay, the court may determine.
+(2) Every person who fails without reasonable excuse to comply with this section shall be liable to pay to the Government such penalty not exceeding $1,000 as the Commissioner or, in the case of dispute or neglect to pay, the court may determine.

-(3) For the purpose of recovering such penalty execution may be levied against the property of that person or against any property situate within Singapore of such business or against the property of any partner or co-parcener therein.
+(3) For the purpose of recovering such penalty, execution may be levied against the property of that person or against any property situate within Singapore of such business or against the property of any partner or co-parcener therein.

 (4) In this section —

 “business” includes every profession, and every form of trade, commerce, banking, insurance, moneylending, habitual letting of premises, rent collecting, craftsmanship and other occupation or activity carried on by one or more persons for the purpose of gain; and

 “business carried on within Singapore” includes any branch, agency or associated business carried on within Singapore of any business established, carried on or owned wholly or in part by any person or persons outside Singapore.

-[56

 ### Intervention by Commissioner in pending suits